tdw33/Dungeon-Java-Game/doc/2-full-documentation/Week_2.md

 **Author**: TW

-**Date**: 16/11/2020
+**Date**: 27/10/2020

-**Modification date**: 16/11/202
+**Modification date**: 27/10/2020

 **Purpose**: A major part of the game is allowing the user to interact with the map and change it.
 This means placing blocks onto the map and taking it out of the players’ inventory

 **Overview**:  First the player will decide they want to place a certain block.
-Then the game will check of they have the resource to place.
-If they have, a block will appear on the game in the postion they wanted to place
+Then the game will check if they have the resource to place.
+If they do, a block will appear on the game in the position they wanted to place

 **Cross reference:** US_06